RagedUnicorn/wow-classic-gearmenu/README.md

 ### Deploy GitHub Release

 Before creating a new release update `addon.tag.version` in `pom.xml`.
-Afterwards to create a new release and deploy to GitHub the `deploy` profile has to be used.
+Afterwards to create a new release and deploy to GitHub the `deploy-github` profile has to be used.

 ```
 # switch environment to release
 mvn generate-resources -D generate.sources.overwrite=true -P release
 # deploy release
-mvn package -P deploy-github
+mvn package -P deploy-github -D github.auth-token=[token]
 ```

-For this to work an oauth token for GitHub is required and has to be configured in your `.m2` settings file.
+**Note:** This is only intended for manual deployment to GitHub.
+With GitHub actions the token is supplied as a secret to the build process

 ### Deploy CurseForge Release